Injury / Pain

 Where strapping uses adhesive tape to guide the knee in active movement, wrapping the knee provides a widespread compression to broadly stabilise the knee as a whole, and is much more effective at managing swelling.

 Best done with a cohesive bandage (one that doesn’t stick to your skin), wrapping the knee is great for recovery from an injury for wear all day.
-This is a great alternative for people who have an allergic reaction to strapping tape or are looking to mainly manage swelling.
+This is an excellent alternative for people who have an allergic reaction to strapping tape or are looking to mainly manage swelling.

-Wrapping is cheaper than taping and better for swelling and recovery, however, it’s not ideal during sport unless combined with strapping tape over the top, and wrapping won’t provide the same stability as taping.
+Wrapping is cheaper than taping and better for swelling and recovery.
+However, it’s not ideal during sports unless combined with strapping tape over the top, and wrapping won’t provide the same stability as taping.

 Wearing a knee support